MrGibbage/vs-code-keybindings-for-pybricks/README.md

 This extension contributes the following keybindings:

-* ctrl-l (that's a lower-case "L"): Run on my robot
+* ctrl-l (that's a lower-case "L"): Run on my robot, as defined in Step 6 above
-* ctrl-alt-l: Run on Alt robot
+* ctrl-alt-l: Run on Alt robot, as defined in the robot list from Step 4 above
 * ctrl-shift-l: Run master_program.py on my robot
 * ctrl-alt-shift-l: Run master_program.py on alt robot